Uber doubles down on ‘No Mask, No Ride’ with new rider selfie verification

 The tech company was able to verify that drivers were wearing masks before initiating rides, saying 3.5 million drivers completed more than 100 million mask verifications since May.

+Uber data says that 99.5% of trips have no safety-related feedback and that generally riders and drivers are wearing masks.
+“For the really small percentage of the population that may not know how to wear a mask or Uber’s policy, we really wanted to focus this product for them,” said Dhawan.

-Uber says they believe that accountability is a two-way street, which is why they’ve expanded the verification technology to riders.
+Uber says they believe that accountability is a two-way street.
 If drivers report riders not wearing masks, they will be required to take a selfie showing their face covered being allowed to take another trip with Uber.

 LATEST STORIES: